disgustinghuman/huntercoin/betterQt_readme.txt

                                    if the pending transaction is older than "config:afk_ticks_confirm" (highly experimental, only in binary release)

-    config:afk_defence 4           grab nearby coins if idle, and no enemy is in alarm range, every X chronons.
+    config:afk_defence 12          grab nearby coins and let path end on banking tile (if idle, and no enemy is in alarm range)
-                                   (X == min(30, distance to nearest unknown hunter))

-    config:afk_defence 7           do all of the above
+    config:afk_defence 15          do all of the above

     config:afk_ticks_hold 5        wait time after a block was received, on "CONTACT" the player has by default 20 seconds to override